Ron Esplin exhibits at Delicacy in Maori Hill

 Do your own thing:

-manufacturing your own sky.
+Rather than slavishly trying to reproduce your sky from a photograph, trymanufacturing your own sky.
 I like to contrast the dark elements of the painting

 against the light parts of the sky, and the light elements against darker parts of the